Mykotoxine im Pferdedarm – das stille Risiko im Heu (3/5)

 Fusarium

-Grains, hay in damp conditions
+Grains, hay in moist conditions

 Feed refusal, intestinal irritation, vomiting (rare)